Keyboard shortcuts

 Every operation flows through the effect system.
 Every state change is replicated through journals.
 Every external action is authorized through guards.
 These three invariants define the architectural contract.

-1. Dual Semilattice Model
+1. State Model

 Aura state consists of two complementary semilattices.
 Facts form a join-semilattice where information accumulates through the join operation.
 Capabilities form a meet-semilattice where authority restricts through the meet operation.